-District level Monitoring Committee under the chairmanship of senior most MP of the District has been constituted in all Districts to monitor the scheme, but in fact no meeting has held due to busy schedules of MPs.
+District level Monitoring Committee under the chairmanship of senior most MP of the District has been constituted in all Districts to monitor the scheme, but it is fact that no meeting has held due to busy schedules of MPs.

 2.26 Arrangement for official inspections to MDM centers/schools and percentage of schools inspected and summary of findings and remedial measures taken.